 Same scalar attribute used to drive the Hue offset in the ColorCorrection shader

 Example render with no hue offset (left) and with hue offset (right)

-For instanced lights (SItoA light shaders are not texturable), we rely on specific attributes' names.
+For instanced lights (SItoA light shaders are not texturable), we go with the attribute name.
 Any attribute whose name starts with "ArnoldLight" (case insensitive) is treated as a candidate for setting a given parameter on the instanced lights.

 So, you simple have to set two attributes called ArnoldLightColor and ArnoldLightIntensity, and they will be automatically pushed as the value of the corresponding parameters of the Arnold lights.
 There is no need to do anything in the light rendertree.

 SItoA will also convert between different types.
 For instance, in ICE you can declare ArnoldLightColor as a scalar attribute, and SItoA will assign the same scalar value to the light color's R,G,B.

 Note that, not being pulled by any rendertree node, you must force ICE to export the ArnoldLIght* attributes, for instance by displaying their values in the viewport, as showing below.

 You can set light parameters of type point, vector, color, scalar, integer and boolean.

 To get the full list of the parameters for a given light type, use "kick -info <node>".

 For instance, for a point light, kick -info point_light returns this: